nw/firstdata/README.md

 ### firstdata.Response

 Class for creating a First Data response object.
-Client instances automatically return this.
+A `Client` instance  automatically return this.
+See [Response Instance]()

 ### firstdata.createClient(options, defaults)